realbogart/tmux-telescope/README.md

-set -g @telescope-directory-sessions-bind s     # Bind '<leader>s' to open Directory Sessions Picker. set -g @telescope-sessions-bind a               # Bind '<leader>a' to open Sessions Picker. set -g @telescope-keybindings-bind k            # Bind '<leader>k' to open Keybindings Picker. set -g @telescope-rebuild-cache u               # Bind '<leader>u' to refresh Directory Sessions list.
+set -g @telescope-directory-sessions-bind s     # Bind '<leader>s' to open Directory Sessions Picker. set -g @telescope-sessions-bind a               # Bind '<leader>a' to open Sessions Picker. set -g @telescope-keybindings-bind k            # Bind '<leader>k' to open Keybindings Picker. set -g @telescope-builtin-bind b                # Bind '<leader>b' to open Builtin Picker. set -g @telescope-rebuild-cache u               # Bind '<leader>u' to refresh Directory Sessions list.
 ```

 ## Features

+### Builtin Picker

+A good way to explore the features of `tmux-telescope`.
+It simply lists all of the pickers and when you pick one, it opens.

 ### Directory Sessions Picker